StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

     authentication:
       username:
       password:
+    # min_collection_interval: 30 # use in place of collection_interval for Agent v2.14.x or earlier
     collection_interval: 30 # the collection interval in seconds.
 This check will run try to run every 30 seconds
 ```